-What happens if my pump runs out of medication?
+What happens if my pump runs out of medicine?

-What happens if the pump stops can vary depending on the type of medicine you are using.
-The effect, if you stop taking some of the drugs suddenly, can be very serious.
-You should discuss with your doctor what the effects would be if the pump ran out of medication, and what you should do if this happens.
+What happens if the pump stops can vary depending on the type of medicine you have been receiving.
+The effect, if you stop taking morphine or baclofen can be very serious.
+You should ask your doctor what the effects would be if the pump ran out of medicine, and what you should do if this happens.
 It is important that you keep to your refill appointments to stop the pump running out of medication.
 The pump can be seriously damaged if the medication runs out.
+An alarm will sound when the pump is using its reserve volume.